 Kills the bacteria and helps reduce the oil made by the sebaceous glands

-Topical tazelaic acid, salicylic acid, and dapsone are also commonly used.
-Acne medicines you take by mouth, or oral antibiotics, are often prescribed to treat moderate to severe acne, and may include the following:
+Acne medicines you take by mouth, called oral antibiotics, are often prescribed to treat moderate to severe acne.
+These may include:

 Women who are pregnant or who are able to become pregnant must not take isotretinoin.
 It can cause birth defects.
 Isotretinoin can also cause miscarriage or premature birth.

-Although acne often is a chronic condition, even if it lasts only during adolescence, it can leave lifelong scars.
+Acne is often a long-term (chronic) condition.
+But even if it lasts only during the teen years, it can leave lifelong scars.
 Acne scars typically look like "ice pick" pit scars or crater-like scars.
-Although proper treatment may help reduce scarring, several dermatological procedures may help to further reduce any acne scars, including the following:
+Using the correct treatment may help reduce scarring.
+But there are also several dermatological procedures that may help to further reduce any acne scars, including:

 Dermabrasion.
 This may be used to minimize small scars, minor skin surface irregularities, surgical scars, and acne scars.
-It involves removing the top layers of skin with an electrical machine that "abrades" the skin.
+During this procedure, the top layers of skin are removed with an electrical machine that "abrades" the skin.
 As the skin heals from the procedure, the surface appears smoother and fresher.